liquidprompt/liquidprompt/README.md

 * the name of the current branch if you are in a version control repository (git, mercurial or subversion), in green if everything is up to date, in red if there is changes, in yellow if there is pending commits to push;
-* the number of added/deleted lines, if changes have been made and the number of pending commits, if any;
+* the number of added/deleted lines (git) or files (fossil), if changes have been made and the number of pending commits, if any;
 * a star if there is some untracked files in the repository;
 * the error code of the last command, if it has failed in some way;
-* a smart mark: ± for git directories, ☿ for mercurial, ‡ for svn, $ for simple user, a red # for root.
+* a smart mark: ± for git directories, ☿ for mercurial, ‡ for svn, ⌘
+for fossil, $ for simple user, a red # for root.

 You can temporarily deactivate the liquid prompt and come back to your previous one by typing `prompt_off`.
 Use `prompt_on` to bring it back.
 You can deactivate